coderanger/coderanger.net/content/posts/chef-and-vault.md

 Server at the end of every converge.
 Because Chef's API operates at the granularity of whole objects, this also means every client can update their own policy name or run list.
-If we used this data for security purposes (e.g. chef-vaults `-S` search mode), any compromised node could potentially modify its own run list and thus escalate its privileges in the infrastructure.
+If we used this data for security purposes (e.g. chef-vault's `-S` search mode), any compromised node could potentially modify its own run list and thus escalate its privileges in the infrastructure.
 While this would require a root-level vulnerability to exploit, those are not unheard and this is a rather frustrating security hole.